 Thrombosis, Blood Clotting and Platelets

-Platelets cause a stickiness in the clot because of positive surface charges that are attracted to the negative surface charge of the red blood cells.
-Fibrin is added to the mass, and also other blood cells moving past can get caught up in the melee and become part of the clot.
+Platelets release proteins that cause a stickiness in the clot due to positive surface charges that are attracted to the negative surface charge of the red blood cells.
+Fibrin is a protein which increases and further binds the mass.
+Other red blood cells moving past can also get caught up in the melee and become part of the growing clot.

 In the clean-up process the macrophages get activated to swallow up and remove damaged cells or platelets, debris, or any associated pathogens.
 As the inflammation itself produces more acids, the body also needs to send alkalising antioxidant enzymes to bring pH back to normal.
 New tissue cells are made to repair the breach, after which the healing process is complete.
 At a small scale with no significant breaches, you may not even notice symptoms.
 The body just deals with it.